CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: Stewie, what are you talking about?
     (voice) fREAKAZOID: Hey, have a nice day.
     (voice) s1mple: Thank you.
-    (voice) fREAKAZOID: You should have jump [??]...  some kills.
+    (voice) fREAKAZOID: You should have jump [??]...
+    (voice) fREAKAZOID: ... some kills.
 I would appreciate that, bro.
     (voice) s1mple: OK, thank you.

 Now that `s1mple` sees that his stream started recording, he asks the fake `Stewie2k` *"What you want?"*